scorpiosixnine/smalls/README.md

 ## How It Works - The Complicated Version

-For those who are interested, here's a bit more information on how Smalls works.
+For those who are interested, here's a bit more information on how Smalls works, and the problems that it is trying to fix.
 ### Armour, Clothing, Underwear and Slots

 Any piece of armour/clothing in Skyrim is tagged as occupying one or more body slots.